Invariant measures on products and on the space of linear orders: Preliminaries from model theory

 We start by recalling some basic definitions.
 A \df{signature} $\cL$ is a collection of relation symbols $\set{R_i}$ and function symbols $\set{F_j}$, each equipped with a natural number called its \df{arity}.
 An \df{$\cL$-structure} is a set $M$ together with interpretations for the symbols in $\cL$: each relation symbol $R_i$ of arity $n_i$ is interpreted as an $n_i$-ary relation on $M$, that is, a subset of $M^{n_i}$, and each function symbol $F_j$ of arity $n_j$ is interpreted as a function $M^{n_j} \to M$.
 Functions of arity $0$ are called \df{constants}.
 A \df{substructure} of $M$ is a subset of $M$ closed under the functions, equipped with the induced structure.
 The \df{age of $M$} is the collection of isomorphism classes of all finitely generated substructures of $M$.
 If $\bar a$ is a tuple from $M$, we denote by $\gen{\bar a}$ the substructure of $M$ generated by $\bar a$.
 If the signature contains only relation symbols (which will usually be the case for us), then a substructure of $M$ is just a subset with the induced relations.

-The \df{automorphism group} of $M$, $\Aut(M)$, is the set of all permutations of $M$ that preserve all relations and functions. $\Aut(M)$ is naturally a topological group if equipped with the pointwise convergence topology (where $M$ is taken to be discrete).
+The \df{automorphism group} of $M$, $\Aut(M)$, is the group of all permutations of $M$ that preserve all relations and functions. $\Aut(M)$ is naturally a topological group if equipped with the pointwise convergence topology (where $M$ is taken to be discrete).
 If $M$ is countable, then $\Aut(M)$ is a Polish group.
 If $G = \Aut(M)$ and $A \sub M$ is a finite subset, we will denote by $G_{A}$ the pointwise stabilizer of $A$ in $G$.
 A basis at the identity of $G$ is given by the subgroups $\set{G_A : A \sub M \text{ is finite}}$.
 A topological group which admits a basis at the identity consisting of open subgroups is called \df{non-archimedean}.
+In particular, all groups of the form $\Aut(M)$ are non-archimedean.

 The \df{type} of a tuple $\bar a \in M^k$, denoted by $\tp \bar a$, is the isomorphism type of the substructure $\gen{a_i : i < k}$ (with the $a_i$ named).
 Thus two tuples $\bar a$ and $\bar b$ have the same type (notation: $\bar a \equiv \bar b$) if the map $a_i \mapsto b_i$ extends to an isomorphism $\gen{\bar a} \to \gen{\bar b}$.
 A $k$-type is simply the type of some tuple $\bar a \in M^k$.
 The structure $M$ is called \df{homogeneous} if for every two tuples $\bar a$ and $\bar b$ with $\bar a \equiv \bar b$, there exists $g \in \Aut(M)$ such that $g \cdot \bar a = \bar b$.
 We will say that $M$ is \df{transitive} if there is only one $1$-type, i.e., $G$ acts transitively on $M$.